Types of Aid

 - Both the FAFSA and the California Dream Act applications open October 1st of each year.
 To receive full consideration for Los Angeles Pierce College awards, you must first submit the Free Application for Federal Student Aid (FAFSA) or the Renewal FAFSA by the March 2nd priority application deadline.
 The Los Angeles Pierce College Federal School Code is 001226.

 - Students who apply after the March 2nd priority application deadline may only be considered for the Federal Pell Grant and the Federal Stafford Loans.
 Please note that applying for financial aid late may cause delay in funding.

 Financial Aid Office Mission

-The mission of Financial Aid & Scholarships Office is to increase opportunities for students access to and success in higher education by providing the students the tools to financial success while achieving their educational goals.
+The mission of Financial Aid & Scholarships Office is to increase opportunities for students access to and success in higher education by helping students and their families seek, obtain, and make the best use of all financial resources.

 Additional Financial Aid Information